Niels-Bohr-Institute-XNS-StructBiophys/Marbles/README.md

 instead.
 This is the list of the minimal steps required to make Marbles work, but we refer the user to the official GSL page, `https://www.gnu.org/software/gsl/` for further information about the library.

 ### NLOpt
+Marbles employes NLOpt library to run some simple fits.
 From your console, you can download NLOpt running the following command:
 ```
 wget https://github.com/stevengj/nlopt/archive/v2.6.1.tar.gz
 ```